 The 2018 total property tax millage rate for the County is 13.319, as compared to 13.51 for 2017.
 The millage rates for special service districts created in 2013 and countywide levies for recreation remain unchanged from last year.
 Millage rates for service districts in Gwinnett are based on property location and county services provided, such as police, fire, and emergency medical.
-Details can be found here.
+Read more about service districts.

 Property owners can also visit the website to see the value they receive in county services plus an estimate of applicable county, schools and city taxes billed by the tax commissioner.
 A pie chart shows how the County allocates its portion.
-Click here to visit the Where Your Property Taxes Go tool.
+Visit the Where Your Property Taxes Go tool.

 Tuesday’s action also paved the way for the Tax Commissioner’s Office to mail all property tax bills by August 15.
 Payments will be due October 15.
 Property owners or mortgage lenders can make payments by mail, online, by phone, at the main tax office in person or by using one of the special drop boxes located at tax and tag offices.

-Click here to view Gwinnett County Government millage rates by property location.
+View Gwinnett County Government 2018 millage rates by property location.